Calibration Patterns Explained

 These are based on traditional checkerboards, and can use the same detection algorithms.
 In addition, they contain three circles at their center, which allows for absolute referencing even with partial views of the checkerboard (as long as the circles are seen in all images).
 Hence, data from the image periphery can be included, which ensures that the fitted lens model is also valid in those parts of the image.

-For many stereo calibration tasks, the checkerboard marker target brings all the benefits of a coded target such as ChArUco.
-It is supported in e.g. OpenCV 4.5+.
+For stereo calibration tasks, the checkerboard marker target brings all the benefits of a coded target such as ChArUco, while needing fewer pixels for robust detection.
+Hence, denser checkerboards with more features can be used.
+These patterns are fully supported in Calibrator and libCalib with a single calibration target.

 Circle girds are also a popular and very common calibration target design, based on circles, either with white circles on dark background or dark (black) circles on white background.
 In image processing terms, circles can be detected as "blobs" in the image.
 Some simple conditions on these binary blob regions, such as area, circularity, convexity, etc. can be applied to remove bad feature candidates.
 The